 Whether you’re enjoying a journey around the mountain aboard a locomotive, entering the pie-eating contest, or enjoying a new show starring award-winning magician Aaron Radatz, there’s plenty of fun to be had for all ages.

-When the sun goes down, the festivities continue as Stone Mountain Park lights up with the new Glow By Night Event.
+When the sun goes down, the festivities continue as Stone Mountain Park lights up with the new Glow By Night Event and nighttime parade.

 This family-friendly outdoor adventure takes visitors through classic storybook tales that come to life after dark.